No doubt, it’s an exciting time to be alive.

 We’ve always been against using automated tools that try to ‘hack’ a social media network to get you more leads.

-We believe if you are genuinely interested in helping other people you need to take your time to understand who they are and there’s no shortcuts to this.
+We believe if you are genuinely interested in helping other people you need to take your time to understand who they are and there are no shortcuts to this.

 This is what quality social selling is all about.

 So for LinkedIn to help people stop being spammed and to create quality business connections, we see video connection invites being key.

 Before reaching out and connecting you have the option to use a quick 10 – 20-second video of yourself explaining why you have reached out to connect.